adityashrivastavaaaaaaa-lang/Google-Ads-Reliability-System/README.md

 🔴 Problem

-Advertisers frequently lose revenue due to **silent failures** in their advertising setup, such as:
+Advertisers frequently lose revenue due to silent failures in their advertising setup, such as:

 * Broken or missing conversion tracking tags
 * Campaigns paused unintentionally
 * Website or traffic changes breaking event tracking
 * Sudden conversion drops going unnoticed

-These issues often remain undetected for days, leading to **significant revenue leakage and delayed diagnosis**.
+These issues often remain undetected for days, leading to significant revenue leakage and delayed diagnosis.

 💡 Solution

-The **Google Ads Reliability System (GARS)** is a Python and SQL-based monitoring console designed to **proactively detect, diagnose, and quantify revenue-impacting issues** in advertising systems.
+The Google Ads Reliability System (GARS) is a Python and SQL-based monitoring console designed to proactively detect, diagnose, and quantify revenue-impacting issues in advertising systems.

 The system: